-- E5.
-Depending on the requirements of E6 below, you need to raise official orders when asking for supplies, works or services.
-You must not raise an order after the supplies have been received or the work carried out, unless it is an emergency.
-If this is the case, an official order marked 'confirmation' must be issued as soon as possible (normally within seven working days of the order being given in person or over the phone). - E6.
-You need to raise an official purchase order for all items you buy using the My Finance purchasing module.
+- Depending on the requirements of E6 below, you need to raise official orders when asking for supplies, works or services.
+You must not raise an order after the supplies have been received or the work carried out unless it is an emergency.
+If this is the case, an official order marked 'confirmation' must be issued as soon as possible (normally within seven working days of the order being given in person or over the phone). - You need to raise an official purchase order for all items you buy using the My Finance purchasing module.

 There is an approved list of suppliers and expenditure types where it has been agreed that purchase orders are not required and payment can be processed via a non-order invoice raised in the My Finance purchase Ledger.
-This is called the Non-Order Exceptions list and can be found here: Non-Order Invoices - Exceptions List (sharepoint.com)
+This is called the Non-Order Exceptions list and can be found here a payments needed where there is no invoice, for example, grant payments (unless an order is part of the grant conditions), refunds, compensation payments and property rentals if there is no invoice provided by the landlord.
+Please fill in an EX1 payment if you do not have an invoice it can be found here Staffordshire County Council - One off payments and non-order invoices